AIAbcde/PROJECTS/README.md

 - **LED_MANAGEMENT/**
   Includes multiple LED control modules such as blinking patterns, binary counters, and status indicators.

+- **7_SEG/**
+  7 segment display the up-counter and down-counter and the,calender can be achieved

 ---

 ## 🛠️ Technologies Used